CD Rates: Highest Return or Shortest Time? | Ally Bank

-When it comes to researching CD rates, the highest rate can often be the most appealing.
-But before you put your money in a CD simply because it has the highest rate, it might be smart to take into consideration your savings goals and exactly what product will get you there.
+When it comes to researching certificate of deposit (CD) rates, the highest rate can often be the most appealing.
+But before you put your money in a CD simply because it has the highest rate, it might be smart to consider your savings goals and exactly what product will get you there.

-Some time-bound goals are fairly concrete, and others are flexible.
-Either way, when you reach short-term goals sooner—consistently having enough to pay your property taxes in 11 months instead of 12, for example—the resulting cumulative time savings might mean a significant opportunity to accelerate your efforts toward reaching a longer-term goal like funding your retirement, for instance.
+Whether you choose the highest yield or the maximum flexibility depends on your savings goals.
+When you reach short-term goals sooner—consistently having enough to pay your property taxes in 11 months instead of 12, for example—the resulting cumulative time savings might give you an opportunity to accelerate your efforts toward reaching a longer-term goal like funding your retirement.